 Is your job machine-proof?
-In recent decade machines have taken 0) over a lot of jobs. particularly in the manufacturing industry.
-1) once people toiled away assembling cars or bottling drinks. fixure.
+In recent decades, machines have taken 0) over a lot of jobs, particularly in the manufacturing industry.
+1) ..... once people toiled away assembling draw to bottling drinks, you now find fully machine-operated factories.
+Most likely, with the latest advances in artificial intelligence, automation won't be confined just 2) .... ...... manual jobs in the future.

-is it possible that the entire human workforce is in danger of .. replaced by computers and robots?
+Is it possible that the entire human workforce is in danger of .... replaced by computers and robots?
+3) ...